Mandie Marron published COVID-19: Springfield is Open for Business! in Updates 2020-03-25 10:22:53 -0400

 The SAMBA grant committee has the right to refuse any applicant if it is deemed the event does not fall under the goals of the Programming Grant.

-Priority will be given to events held inside the boundaries of Historic Springfield.
+- Priority will be given to events held within the boundaries of Historic Springfield.

-All necessary insurance and security must be provided by each event.
+- All necessary insurance and security must be provided with application.